Frequent asked questions

 4.3 Do you do free work for charity?

 I haven’t got this question from a charity, but for me a charity is fully run by volunteers and cause that somehow is something I support I might consider.
 But at this moment I don’t do free work except for myself (and a few dear friends).

 I am not a household name, so I have this feeling if an organization reached out to me for free work it’s a bit taking advanced of someone.
 If I was a well-known person, the name can generate awareness and give people a reason to buy and support the cause.
 That might work for the charity and the artist.
 Yeah, it is complex scenario with an even more complex answer.

 4.4 Can I use one of your illustrations to print?

-Personal use: yes, but do consider to buy one of my prints 🙂 With every purchase you not only show your support.
-It helps artists like me to make more work and not have do jobs on the side that have nothing to do with art.
+Personal use: yes, but do consider to buy work of artists instead.
+With every purchase you not only show your support.
+It helps artists to make more work and not have do jobs on the side that have nothing to do with art.
 Except teaching 😉 And as you are moved by or enjoy looking at my art, means that art has a real value.

 For businesses: No, you can’t just print my work without my permission and sell it under your name or on your products.
 The copy right of the illustrations and work are my and that makes you have violated the copy right laws.

 Do you like my work, you can contact me via mail for licenses and projects inquiries.
 I will first look into your company if it fits with my values.
 After that we can open the conversation for a collaboration.

 4.5 Can I use one of your illustration as wall paper for my phone or iPad?